 Lifegroups are small groups of believers within the church that meet to deepen each others relationships with Christ and the body.
 Meetings typically occur once a week and are each very different.
 We encourage every attender at Lifepoint to get involved with a Lifegroup!

-Pressing On - Glenn Myers
+Good News! - Glenn Myers

 Getting to Know One Another: